BarbyKelly/blog/README.md

 # References & Credits

-- BookBlog's code is highly based on Code Institute's Walk-through project ["I Think Therefore I Blog"](https://github.com/Code-Institute-Solutions/blog/tree/main)
+- BookBlog's code is based on following Code Institute's Walk-through project ["I Think Therefore I Blog"](https://github.com/Code-Institute-Solutions/blog/tree/main) .
+  The developer has credited Walk-through only on top of html files, due to enourmous number of other files, which are all coded like Walk-through project.

 - General ReadMe template derived from: [findMEreadME](https://github.com/brodsa/findMEreadME/blob/main/README.md#content)